xiw588/Xinan_Man/Review.md

 Measurement of ADAS-Cog:
 The cognitive subscale (ADAS-Cog) (ADAS-11 in ADNI) includes 11 tasks that include both subject-completed tests and observer-based assessments.
 Specific tasks include Word Recall, Naming Objects and Fingers, Commands, Constructional Praxis, Ideational Praxis, Orientation, Word Recognition, and Language.
 ADAS-Cog-13 includes all ADAS-Cog-11 items as well as a test of delayed word recall and a number cancellation or maze task.
 ADAS-Cog-13 scores range from 0 to 85.

+There should be an overlap between ASAS-13 and CDRSB and the correlation of this two assesment is 0.71, which is relative high comparing to other variables.